 -

-Tax refunds in Israel In an Israel tax refund Form 106 workflow, the form matters because it summarizes annual income and annual tax withheld in one place.
+Tax refunds in Israel For an Israeli tax refund claim, Form 106 matters because it summarizes annual income and income tax withheld in one place.
 Those are often the first figures readers need when they are checking whether a refund may be due or preparing documents that connect to Form 135.
 In practice, the high-value fields are employer identity, annual salary, and annual income tax withheld.

 -